Archan6el/NSA-Codebreaker-2025-Writeup/Task1.md

 A=/app/www
 ```

 This seems pretty suspicious.
-Generating the SHA-1 hash of this file with the command below and submitting it solves this challenge!
+Generating the SHA-1 hash of this file with the command below and submitting it solves this task!

 ```
 sha1sum etc/apk/macwszvxno